Many-Body Localization in the Age of Classical Computing: Slow dynamics in disordered many-body systems

-The observation that power-law fits accurately describe results in the \textit{crossover regime} of disordered XXZ spin chain, at disorder strengths roughly fulfilling $W^T(L)<W<W^*(L)$, was attributed, by the early works~\cite{Gopalakrishnan16, Gopalakrishnan15, Agarwal17, Pancotti18}, to heterogeneities in disordered systems.
+The observation that power-law fits accurately describe the results in the \textit{crossover regime} of the disordered XXZ spin chain, at disorder strengths roughly fulfilling $W^T(L)<W<W^*(L)$, was attributed, by the early works~\cite{Gopalakrishnan16, Gopalakrishnan15, Agarwal17, Pancotti18}, to heterogeneities in disordered systems.
 Spatially uncorrelated disorder necessarily leads to Griffiths regions, where the disorder is locally stronger.
 Such regions play an essential role in the physics of quantum phase transitions~\cite{Vojta10}, and may act as bottlenecks hindering the thermalization of the surrounding spins and generating the slow power-law decays~\cite{Luitz16, Luitz17b} of local correlators observed experimentally by \cite{Luschen17}.
 The influence of Griffiths regions on the stability of the MBL phase will be revisited in Sec.~\ref{sec:aval}.
-In passing, we note that the power-law decays were also observed in the dynamics of survival probabilities~\cite{Tavora16}, which are discussed in more details in Sec.~\ref{sec:survival}.
+In passing, we note that the power-law decays were also observed in the dynamics of survival probabilities~\cite{Tavora16}, which are discussed in more detail in Sec.~\ref{sec:survival}.
+Resonant regions, intimately connected to disorder fluctuations, play also an important role in the mathematical analysis of strongly disordered quantum Ising chains~\cite{deRoeck24absence}.
+The demonstration of the MBL in that work is limited only to rare realizations of the 1D chain, indicating the absence of diffusion at strong disorder, but allowing for subdiffusive behavior.